Student loans in the United States: Bankruptcy

 Federal loans and some private loans can be discharged in bankruptcy by demonstrating that the loan does not meet the requirements of section 523(a)(8) of the bankruptcy code or by showing that repayment of the loan would constitute "undue hardship".
-While credit card debt often can be discharged through bankruptcy proceedings, this option is not generally available for education-related debt.
+While credit card debt often can be discharged through bankruptcy proceedings, this option is not generally available for federally subsidize or insured student loans.
 Unless the loan can be proven not to be an educational benefit, those seeking to discharge their debt must initiate an adversary proceeding, a separate lawsuit within the bankruptcy case where they illustrate the required hardship.
 Many borrowers cannot afford the costs to retain an attorney or litigation costs associated with an adversary proceeding, such as a bankruptcy case.
 The undue hardship standard varies from jurisdiction to jurisdiction, but is generally difficult to meet.
 In most circuit courts discharge depends on meeting the three prongs in the Brunner test: As noted by the district court, there is very little appellate authority on the definition of "undue hardship" in the context of 11 U.S.C. § 523(a)(8)(B).
 Based on legislative history and the decisions of other district and bankruptcy courts, the district court adopted a standard for "undue hardship" requiring a three-part showing: (1) that the debtor cannot maintain, based on current income and expenses, a "minimal" standard of living for herself and her dependents if forced to repay the loans; (2) that additional circumstances exist indicating that this state of affairs is likely to persist for a significant portion of the repayment period of the student loans; and (3) that the debtor has made good faith efforts to repay the loans.
 For the reasons set forth in the district court's order, we adopt this analysis.
 The first part of this test has been applied frequently as the minimum necessary to establish "undue hardship."
 See, e.g., Bryant v.
 Pennsylvania Higher Educ.
 Assistance Agency (In re Bryant), 72 B.R.
 913, 915 (Bankr.E.D.Pa.1987); North Dakota State Bd. of Higher Educ. v.
 Frech (In re Frech), 62 B.R.
 235 (Bankr.D.Minn.1986); Marion v.
 Pennsylvania Higher Educ.
 Assistance Agency (In re Marion), 61 B.R.
 815 (Bankr.W.D.Pa.1986).
-Requiring such a showing comports with common sense as well.While federal loans can be discharged administratively for total and permanent disability, private loans can be discharged only via bankruptcy.
+Requiring such a showing comports with common sense as well.

+Federal student loans may be eligible for administrative discharge.
+Those provisions do not apply to private loans, although private loans may be subject to discharge in bankruptcy.
 One study found that a quarter million student debtors file for bankruptcy each year.
 Approximately 450 attempted to seek a discharge in 2017 by arguing that their loan was not an "educational benefit" as defined by section 523(a)(8), or they successfully argued for "undue hardship".
 Of the completed cases, more than 60% were able to discharge their debts or achieve a settlement.
 The study concluded that the data showed: Creditors are settling unfavorable cases to avoid adverse precedent and litigating good cases to cultivate favorable precedent.
 Ultimately, this litigation strategy has distorted the law and cultivated the myth of nondischargeability.The study found that debtors who obtain favorable outcomes do not possess unique characteristics differentiating them from those who do not seek discharge and estimates that 64,000 individuals who filed for bankruptcy in 2019 would have met the hardship standard.
 It concluded about half of all bankrupt debtors could obtain relief, except that they had become convinced that loans were not dischargeable.